 Dr. Susan Warren, Director/co-founder of Project Think, shares about her cockatoo - Jojo - at a student assembly on Australia.

 Ian has extensive experience teaching art to all ages and developing art curriculum.
-For the past four years, he has instructed classes on the techniques of acrylic painting through the Purple Easel Studios.
+For the past five years, he has instructed classes on the techniques of acrylic painting through the Purple Easel Studios.
 Mr. Kirkpatrick received a Bachelor of Arts in Illustration from the Academy of Arts University in San Francisco.
 He was awarded Best Print Ad Campaign of 2007 by Applied Arts Magazine and was a featured artist in the annual gallery show at the Academy of Arts University in 2008.
 Ian looks forward to sharing his talents and passion for the arts with the Project Think students.

 Darren Alcala has had a rich career in education.
 He is currently the District Technology Coach for the Cucamonga School District where he conducts professional development with classroom teachers promoting the integration of technology into the curriculum.
 He has taught various grades for the past fifteen years and served in leadership roles including site technology coordinator, site technology coach, and district technology trainer.
 He has been selected as Cucamonga Elementary School’s Site Teacher of the Year twice.
 Mr. Alcala received his Bachelor of Arts degree from Cal Poly Pomona and a teaching credential and Master of Arts in Education degree from Claremont Graduate University.
 In addition to teaching, Darren has presented multiple times at CUE, a national technology conference, and has also been recognized by Microsoft two years in a row as a Microsoft Innovative Educator Expert.
-Last year, Darren was one of twenty educators from across the country selected by Microsoft to attend the company’s Global Educator Exchange (E2) conference, a conference comprised of educators from across the globe.
+Darren was one of twenty educators from across the country selected by Microsoft to attend the company’s Global Educator Exchange (E2) conference, a conference comprised of educators from across the globe.
 Darren looks forward to returning to teach at Project Think where he has taught the computer class for more than 10 years.

 “Project Think provides an engaging, fun learning experience for students.
 I look forward to giving them an opportunity to develop both their creative and logical thinking.”

 Erik Lenaburg received his Bachelor of Arts in Art/Graphic Design and Teaching Credential from Cal Poly Pomona and his Master of Arts in Education degree from Cal State Fullerton.
-This 2017 Teacher of the Year comes to Project Think as an 11-year teacher veteran having taught grades K-6 as well as serving as a technology coach and leading his school’s tech support department.
+This 2017 Teacher of the Year comes to Project Think as an 12-year teacher veteran having taught grades K-6 as well as serving as a technology coach and leading his school’s tech support department.
 Currently, Lenaburg teaches second grade and focuses on incorporating technology in the classroom to introduce tools that will give his young students a head start for their future.
 He is looking forward to teaching computers and working alongside the learners in Project Think this summer.